fredrikaverpil/pyvfx-boilerplate/README.md

 boilerplate.run_maya()  # or boilerplate.run_nuke()
 ```

 You can also copy-paste the boilerplate.py contents into the script editor of Maya or Nuke and just execute it.
-Make sure you set the path to your .ui files prior to executing the code.
+Make sure you set the paths first in the `boilerplate.py` config.

 <br>